Cosmological implications of the full shape of anisotropic clustering measurements in BOSS and eBOSS: Introduction

 In this work we are, therefore, interested in building upon \citet{Tr_ster_2020} and exploring, whether the discrepancy between the low-redshift probes and Planck within the $\Lambda$CDM model holds when extending the redshift range probed by the clustering measurements with the addition of eBOSS quasar clustering.
 We provide the joint constraints from the full shape analysis of BOSS galaxy and eBOSS quasar clustering on their own, as well as in combination with weak lensing information.
 For our weak lensing data set we use the $3\times 2$pt measurements from the Dark Energy Survey Year 1 \citep[DES Y1,][]{Abbott2017b} release, which both cover a larger area than KV450 and include galaxy clustering and galaxy-galaxy lensing as well as the shear-only measurements.
 If the tension seen between the low-redshift probes and Planck is purely statistical, adding more data should not only tighten the posterior contours but be able to bring the constraints to a better agreement.
 The results from an equivalent analysis with KiDS-450 shear measurements are available in the appendix \ref{appendix:kids}.

 In addition to expanding our data sets we also aim to re-define the parameter space following \citet{Sanchez2021}, who distinguish `shape' and `evolution' cosmological parameters.
+This classification is introduced to describe the degenerate way in which evolution parameters affect the linear matter power spectrum when expressed in Mpc units.
 In such parameter space, $\sigma_8$ is replaced by $\sigma_{12}$, as discussed above, and the relative matter and dark energy densities ($\Omega_{\rm{m}}$, $\Omega_{\rm{DE}}$) are replaced by their physical counterparts ($\omega_{\rm{m}}$, $\omega_{\rm{DE}}$).
-The advantage of this choice is two-fold: first, the derived constraints do not depend on the posterior of $h$ of the particular analysis and can, therefore, be directly compared with constraints from other data sets and, second, the effect that each of the parameters has on the power spectrum is clear, with evolution parameters affecting its amplitude and shape parameters determining the shape.
+While in \citet{Sanchez2021} the $h$-independent parameter space is presented to create a framework which allows them to reduce the number of parameters required to model the cosmology dependence of the matter power spectrum, the advantage of such parameter choice for this work is two-fold.
+First, the derived constraints do not depend on the posterior of $h$ of the particular analysis and can, therefore, be directly compared with constraints from other data sets and, second, the effect that each of the parameters has on the power spectrum is clear, with evolution parameters affecting its amplitude and shape parameters determining the shape.

-We provide a more detailed description of the parameter space we use (including the prior choices) in Sec. \ref{section:methods}, together with a summary of our data and models, and illustrate how it compares with its $h$-dependent equivalent in Sec. \ref{sec:clustering}, where we also present our cosmological constraints BOSS and eBOSS.
-The results obtained when adding DES are further presented in Sec. \ref{sec:joint} We finish with a discussion of our results in Sect. \ref{section:discussion} and present our conclusions in Sec. \ref{section:conclusions}.
+We provide a more detailed description of the parameter space we use (including the prior choices) in Section \ref{section:methods}, together with a summary of our data and models, and illustrate how it compares with its $h$-dependent equivalent in Section \ref{sec:clustering}, where we also present our cosmological constraints \textbf{from} BOSS and eBOSS.
+The results obtained when adding DES are further presented in Section \ref{sec:joint} We finish with a discussion of our results in Section \ref{section:discussion} and present our conclusions in Section \ref{section:conclusions}.